 Most people think that Macs are faster than PCs, but it’s hard to say without actual numbers.
+In case you’re looking to improve your site’s speed, then this post should help you out.
 What is fast for me, might not be fast for another.
 How do you compare the speed between two computers or operating systems?
 The answer to this problem is benchmarking.
 Benchmarking means using different applications to benchmark your devices’ performances.
 It specifically measures the performance of the individual components of your computer.
 So if you want to check if your computer’s CPU, GPU, and/or hard drive are in good running condition, read on below.

 Why Should You Conduct a Mac Speed Test?